-The Traditional Method (also known as The Champagne Method) invovles taking a finished wine and creating a secondary fermentation inside of the bottle.
-Once the finished wine is in the bottle, a tirage (a mixture of yeast, sugar and sometimes yeast nutrients) is added.
+The Traditional Method (AKA The Champagne Method) involves taking a finished wine and creating a secondary fermentation inside the bottle.
+Once the finished wine is in the bottle, a tirage (a mixture of yeast, sugar, and sometimes yeast nutrients) is added.
 The tirage causes a secondary fermentation inside of the bottle.
 Since the CO2 from the fermentation has nowhere to go, it is absorbed by the wine, creating bubbles.

-Before corking the finished wine, the winemaker must remove the dead yeast cells (also known as lees) from the wine.
+Before corking the finished wine, the winemaker must remove the dead yeast cells (lees) from the wine.
 This is a process called disgorging.
-It involves freezing the neck of the bottle (where the dead yeast cells have collected), opening the bottle and allowing the frozen lees to shoot out.
-The winemaker is left with the clear, sparkling wine, which is then capped off with a traditional cork and cage.
+It involves freezing the neck of the bottle (where the dead yeast cells have collected), opening the bottle, and allowing the frozen lees to shoot out.
+The winemaker is left with the clear, sparkling wine, then capped off with a traditional cork and cage.

 Also known as the Tank Method, The Charmat Method tends to be an easier and less-expensive way to produce sparkling wine.
-Instead of adding the tirage to a bottle, it is added to a pressurized tank (without the pressure, the CO2 would blow-off into the air) of finished wine.
+Instead of adding the tirage to a bottle, it is added to a pressurized tank (without the pressure, the CO2 would blow off into the air) of the finished wine.
 The wine goes through its secondary fermentation in bulk.
-It is then filtered, to remove the lees, and bottled under pressure to retain the bubbles.
-One of the most famous wines made in this method is Prosecco.
+It is then filtered to remove the lees and bottled under pressure to retain the bubbles.
+One of the most famous wines made with this method is Prosecco.

-This is the oldest method of making sparkling wine.
-It is also the method used to create pétillant-naturel (more commonly known as pet-nat).
+Ancestral Method is the oldest method of making sparkling wine.
+It is also used to create pétillant-naturel (more commonly known as pet-nat).

-These wines are not created using a secondary fermentation.
+These wines are not created using secondary fermentation.
 Instead, the winemaker bottles the wine before it has completely finished its primary fermentation.
-The bottle is sealed with a crown cap (just like a bottle of beer) and is allowed to finish fermenting under pressure- thus creating the bubbles.
-Rarely, the winemaker will disgorge and rebottle.
-However, it has become increasingly popular to allow the lees the remain in bottle and the resulting wine to remain a bit cloudy.
+The bottle is sealed with a crown cap (like a bottle of beer) and allowed to finish fermenting under pressure, thus creating bubbles.
+Rarely will the winemaker disgorge and rebottle.
+However, it has become increasingly popular to allow the lees the remain in the bottle and the resulting wine to remain a bit cloudy.
 This style has recently become very popular with natural wine fans.